Terms of Service

 • Certain Estate Planning Documents and other Service deliverables may not be valid or enforceable unless you follow detailed and specific steps to execute properly the relevant Estate Planning Documents or other Service deliverables.
 Failure to precisely follow directions may result in invalid or unenforceable Estate Planning Documents or other Service deliverables.
 If you have any questions regarding how to execute properly the relevant Estate Planning Documents or other Service deliverables, you should seek the advice of a licensed attorney.

 • Certain Estate Planning Documents, including, without limitation, will and trust documents, can have financial and tax consequences.
 We do not guarantee that any Estate Planning Documents (including, without limitation, will and trust documents) will be ideal for any situation or that they are appropriate for you.
-We recommend that you seek legal advice to determine what specific tax or financial planning is best for you.
+We recommend that you seek legal or other professional advice to determine what specific tax or financial planning is best for you.

 • Executors, guardians, trust creators and trustees should consult with a licensed attorney to determine their legal rights and obligations under Estate Planning Documents and applicable requirements.
 Certain Estate Planning Documents may create financial and tax consequences for executors, guardians, trust creators, trustees, heirs and beneficiaries.

-User Enabled and/or Directed communications and Sharing
+User Enabled and/or Directed Communications and Sharing

-The Services may permit you to enable and/or direct us to communicate and share with any person or entity you add to the Services or authorize to have access to and/or receive your Estate Planning Documents or Insurance Policies (each, a “Contact”).
+The Services may permit you to enable and/or direct us to communicate and share with any person or entity you add to the Services or authorize to have access to and/or receive your Estate Planning Documents (each, a “Contact”).
 For example, if you designate a Contact as the trustee of your trust, the Services may automatically send that Contact a message notifying them of your designation and asking them whether they accept such designation.
 You may also share your Estate Planning Documents with your Contacts through the Services (e.g., you may share your will with your designated beneficiaries or your attorney).
 You are solely responsible for all communications and sharing that you make, direct and/or that you authorize us to make with your Contacts.

 Sometimes we may link to other companies or services, like an article, reference, referral, social media content, or promotion.
 We cannot guarantee these links as we don’t manage content which is not on our websites or mobile applications, and links can change after they’re posted.
 We aren’t responsible for the practices of the sites or services to whom we link, including any of the content they show you.
 And, those sites are not acting or governed by our policies.
 The information you may share with any third parties, like the sites and services we may link to, are controlled by them and their site policies and terms.
 You understand and agree that we don’t have control of those sites and we are not responsible if you give any third-party access to your data.
 You own any risk yourself for sharing information or viewing content on other sites.
-You are solely responsible for your purchasing decisions and if you choose to visit any third party websites, you may be subject to additional or different terms and conditions and privacy policies
+You are solely responsible for your purchasing decisions and if you choose to visit any third party websites, you may be subject to additional or different terms and conditions and privacy policies.

 The Services may permit you to sync third-party accounts with the Services in a manner designed to permit us to retrieve your information that is maintained online by such third parties (“Third-Party-Stored Account Information”).
 By using the Services, you authorize us to access and obtain your Third-Party-Stored Account Information and you authorize such third parties to disclose your Third-Party-Stored Account Information to us.
 When you desire to provide or otherwise make available Third-Party-Stored Account Information through the Services, you will be directly connected to the website for the third party you have identified.
 We will submit your information including, without limitation, usernames and passwords that you provide to log into the Services.
 You hereby authorize and permit us to use your information to obtain and retrieve and to configure the Services so that they are compatible with the third party sites for which you submit your information.
 You understand and agree that any third party accounts and sites are not provided by us and we are not responsible for any Services-related issues arising from or in connection with such third party accounts or your Third-Party-Stored Account Information.
 You agree to keep your Third-Party-Stored Account Information up to date and accurate.

-User content
+User Content

 • In order to use certain aspects of the Services, the Services may allow you to provide, create, post, store, submit, upload, and share (a) certain personal information about yourself and your Contacts, including your and their names, birthdates, state of residency, role (e.g. beneficiary, trustee, etc.), financial and estate planning information, information you provide to us about your health or life status, such as health conditions or treatments, whether you are tobacco user, whether you have ever been pregnant, etc., and other details about yourself and your Contacts, (b) Third-Party-Stored Account Information, and (c) other information, material, content, profiles, documents, lists, messages, and/or photos.
 The content described in clauses (a), (b) and (c) of the previous sentence are collectively, “User Content”.
 As between you and Ethos Estate Planning, you retain all rights in and to your User Content, subject to the license grant below.